Why corporate wellness doesn’t work

-A quick search of “Corporate wellness doesn’t work” on The Google Machine turns up lots of articles – some by reputable sources and many by wannabes trying to rock the boat.
+A quick search of “Corporate wellness doesn’t work” on Google turns up lots of articles, some by reputable sources and many by newbies trying to rock the boat.
 Typically expecting a defensive response from me, people in the industry often ask what I think of those “studies.”*

 8. The culture isn’t consistent with the program.
 If the company culture is energetic and progressive, a stodgy program isn’t gonna fly.
 The reverse is also true.

 9. It’s being done for all the wrong reasons.
 Simply “checking the boxes” with screenings, health assessments, and disease management, without a commitment to truly driving lifestyle improvement, doesn’t work.
 Focusing too much on claims savings and “hard” ROI, rather than diving deeper to assess the true value of your investment (VOI), isn’t helpful.
 If there’s disingenuous concern for employee benefits (meaning the company puts in a wellness program so they can say they provide great benefits, but doesn’t truly care about what those benefits are), people won’t care.

 Corporate wellness works …